 The September 11 attack also reflected a trend toward more indiscriminate targeting among international terrorists.
 The vast majority of the more than 3,000 victims of the attack were civilians.
 In addition, the attack represented the first known case of suicide attacks carried out by international terrorists in the United States.
 The September 11 attack also marked the first successful act of international terrorism in the United States since the vehicle bombing of the World Trade Center in February 1993.
 12

 Other potentially important trends identified by intelligence agencies include:

-- an increase in activity by loosely affiliated extremists, both domestically and internationally; and - the propensity of such groups to focus on producing mass casualties.
-13,14
+• an increase in activity by loosely affiliated extremists, both domestically and internationally; and

 1999: 30 Years of Terrorism, A Special Retrospective Edition, p.
 16.

 7 (...continued)